dmorgankx/mlnotebooks/README.md

 11. **Clustering**: Examples of how to use the k-means, DBSCAN, affinity propagation, hierarchical and CURE algorithms available within the ML-Toolkit are provided.
 The notebook demonstrates how to effectively visualize results produced and make use of scoring functions contained within the toolkit.
 A real-world application is also included.

+12. **Time Series Forecasting**: The notebook looks at a variety of time series forecasting models contained within the ML-Toolkit such as AutoRegressive models, AutoRegressive Integrated Moving average models, along with time series specific feature engineering tools for passing time series data to supervised machine learning models.

 ## Requirements

 - kdb+>=? v3.5 64-bit